calebmkim/mysportsblog/content/blog/historical-nba.md

 In fact, they were actually *underdogs* against the Thunder in the Finals that year.

 I still rank this Heat team highly for a couple of reasons:
 - They still had prime Lebron and prime Dwyane Wade.
-Like the '17-'18 Warriors and '15-'16 Cavs, I give teams with talented rosters the benefit of the doubt even when they have underwhelming regular seasons.
+Like the '17-'18 Warriors and '15-'16 Cavs, I tend to give teams with talented rosters the benefit of the doubt.
 - Another reason this Heat team was underdogs vs. the Thunder in the 2012 Finals is because of how good the Thunder were.
 They had Kevin Durant, Russell, Westbrook, James Harden, Serge Ibaka, etc. (3 future MVPs on the same roster).
 And they had just won 4 straight vs. the Spurs in the conference finals after going down 0-2.
 To beat the Thunder in 5 games is very impressive.